7 Wonders of the Storytelling World

 Stories key to donors’ hearts

-I often do that when I write for nonprofits.
-You see, I understand that stories, facts and messages are very different things that work together to tell a larger narrative of a nonprofit’s value to donors.
+I understand that stories, facts and messages are very different things that work together to tell a larger narrative of a nonprofit’s value to donors.
 I can see gold in the straw pile.

-Stories are particularly important because they convey emotion.
+Stories are important because they convey emotion.
 Too many nonprofits catapult facts and figures at their donors without any emotional context.
 Neuroscience shows that the human brain reacts to this onslaught by getting defensive.

 But the opposite happens when you lead with emotion.
 Our brains open the gates, invite the facts in and break out the mead for a party.
 It’s magic!